williamouyang/okta.github.io/docs/resources/apps.md

 Removes an inactive application.

-*Note: applications must be deactivated before they can be deleted*
+> Applications must be deactivated before they can be deleted

 ##### Request Parameters